Operation CHASE

 Operation CHASE (an acronym for "Cut Holes And Sink 'Em") was a United States Department of Defense program for the disposal of unwanted munitions at sea from May 1964 until the early 1970s.
 Munitions were loaded onto ships to be scuttled once they were at least 250 miles (400 km) offshore.
 While most of the sinkings involved conventional weapons, four of them involved chemical weapons.
 The disposal site for the chemical weapons was a three-mile (5 km) area of the Atlantic Ocean between the coast of the U.S. state of Florida and the Bahamas.
-The CHASE program was preceded by the United States Army disposal of 8000 short tons of mustard and lewisite chemical warfare gas aboard the scuttled SS William C. Ralston in April 1958.
+Other weapons were disposed of in various locations in the Atlantic and Pacific oceans.
+The CHASE program was preceded by the United States Army disposal of 8,000 short tons of mustard and lewisite chemical warfare gas aboard the scuttled SS William C. Ralston in April 1958.
 These ships were sunk by having Explosive Ordnance Disposal (EOD) teams open seacocks on the ship after they arrived at the disposal site.
 The typical Liberty ship sank about three hours after the seacocks were opened.

 Operations

 CHASE 1

 The mothballed C-3 Liberty ship John F. Shafroth was taken from the National Defense Reserve Fleet at Suisun Bay and towed to the Concord Naval Weapons Station for stripping and loading.
 A major fraction of the munitions in CHASE 1 was Bofors 40 mm gun ammunition from the Naval Ammunition Depot at Hastings, Nebraska.
 CHASE 1 also included bombs, torpedo warheads, naval mines, cartridges, projectiles, fuzes, detonators, boosters, overage UGM-27 Polaris motors, and a quantity of contaminated cake mix an army court had ordered dumped at sea.
-Shafroth was sunk 47 miles (76 km) off San Francisco on 23 July 1964 with 9799 tons of munitions.
+Shafroth was sunk 47 miles (76 km) off San Francisco on 23 July 1964 with 9,799 tons of munitions.

 CHASE 2

-Village was loaded with 7348 short tons of munitions at the Naval Weapons Station Earle and towed to a deep-water dump site on 17 September 1964.
+Village was loaded with 7,348 short tons of munitions at the Naval Weapons Station Earle and towed to a deep-water dump site on 17 September 1964.
 There were three large and unexpected detonations five minutes after Village slipped beneath the surface.
 An oil slick and some debris appeared on the surface.
 The explosion registered on seismic equipment all over the world.
 Inquiries were received regarding seismic activity off the east coast of the United States, and the Office of Naval Research and Advanced Research Projects Agency expressed interest in measuring the differences between seismic shocks and underwater explosive detonations to detect underwater nuclear detonations then banned by treaty.